 Virtual colonoscopy.
 Images of the colon are taken with computed tomography (CT) scans.

-Daily exercise and a diet low in saturated fat may lower your risk of colorectal cancer.
+Daily exercise and a diet rich in fruits and vegetables may lower your risk of colorectal cancer.

 Taking aspirin or folate every day may also reduce your risk.
 Talk to your doctor to see if this is appropriate for you.